 ps machining

-CNC Machining for Polystyrene (PS) Parts
+CNC Machining for Polystyrene (PS) Part

 We’ve been machining polystyrene (PS) for years, making everything from prototypes to custom parts for real projects.
 PS can be tricky—thin walls, delicate features, and complex shapes—but we know how to handle it.
 With the right tools and careful CNC setups, every part comes out clean, accurate, and ready to use.